Transforming Infrastructure Performance

 Opening Keynote Address: MP Jennifer McKelvie- From Roads to Results: Aligning Infrastructure for Shared Success

 Canada’s infrastructure must deliver more than physical assets, it must drive economic competitiveness, climate resilience, and growth that leaves no one behind.
 Achieving this requires alignment across federal, provincial, municipal, and community priorities, ensuring that projects contribute to shared outcomes Canada-wide.
+In this keynote, MP Jennifer McKelvie, Parliamentary Secretary for Infrastructure, will explore how Canada can move from building roads and bridges to delivering measurable results for citizens, highlighting the importance of policy alignment, accountability, and collaboration.

-Panel #1: Building for Growth: The Role of Infrastructure in Canada’s Nation-Building Agenda
+Twin Talk #1: Building for Growth: The Role of Infrastructure in Canada’s Nation-Building Agenda

 Canada is at a critical economic crossroads.
 With the lowest productivity growth in the OECD and growing trade uncertainty with the United States, bold action is needed to secure the country’s long-term competitiveness.
 The federal government has responded with an ambitious nation-building agenda focused on removing internal trade barriers, accelerating major infrastructure projects, and unlocking new avenues for growth.
+At the heart of this agenda is infrastructure, a foundational driver of productivity, economic resilience, and national cohesion.

 From ALTO high-speed rail, the Gordie Howe International Bridge, and Ontario’s GO Expansion to B.C.’s Site C Clean Energy Project, flagship investments are stitching the country together, boosting trade, mobility, energy security, and long-term competitiveness.